nazmulb/java/README.md

 **Multithreaded:** The capability for a program to perform several tasks simultaneously within a program.

+**High Performance:** With the use of Just-In-Time compilers, Java enables high performance.

 ## Disadvantages of Java:

 **Performance:** SIgnificantly slower and more memory-consuming than natively compiled languages such as C or C++.